 Pearl Harbor Naval complex

-There are more Navy personell in Hawaii than any other branch of the military.
-Granted, a lot of these are civilians at Pearl Harbor or E1’s and E2’s, so they may not be looking to buy a house in Hawaii.
-For Naval officers and E5’s and higher, buying a house in Hawaii is a wonderful added blessing to being stationed here.
-Since many homes in Hawaii have an ocean view and easy marina access, Hawaii is a wonderful place for Navy personell to live.
+There are more Navy personnel in Hawaii than any other branch of the military.
+Granted, a lot of these are civilian contractors at Pearl Harbor, or E1's and E2's, so they may not be looking to buy a house in Hawaii.
+For Naval officers and E5's and higher, buying a house in Hawaii is a wonderful added blessing to being stationed here.
+Since many homes in Hawaii have an ocean view and easy marina access, Hawaii is a wonderful place for Navy personel to live.
 For those who love the ocean, what better place could there be than Hawaii?
-Here’s an interesting fact: there are over 9000 civilians that work at Pearl Harbor.
+Here's an interesting fact: there are over 9000 civilians that work at Pearl Harbor.
 If you're stationed at Pearl Harbor, the easiest place to live might be Kaneohe, since you can zip up the H3 and get there with almost no traffic, any time of the day.
 Some people stationed at Pearl/Hickam also live in Aiea and Pearl City, which is closer but a bit more crowded and city like.
 You have to see it to understand.

 Marine Corp Base in Hawaii - about 17,000 Total people

-Kaneohe Bay Marine Corp base is the 2nd largest base on the island, in terms of active duty personell.
+Kaneohe Bay Marine Corp base is the 2nd largest base on the island, in terms of active duty personel.
 Like a town in itself, Kaneohe Bay has everything from grocery stores to a golf course, to movie theaters.
-You almost forget you’re in Hawaii until you see the most beautiful ocean views you’ve ever seen.
-There are many homes and condos around Kaneohe Bay that make military living very easy.
-Kaneohe and Kailua are wonderful places to live, very family friendly, and there are plenty of military personell everywhere.
+You almost forget you're in Hawaii until you see the most beautiful ocean views you've ever seen.
+There are many homes and condos just outside the base, that make military living very easy.
+Kaneohe and Kailua are wonderful places to live, very family friendly, and there are plenty of military families everywhere.
 In fact some of the schools have a large percentage of military kids.
-Shopping for a home around Kaneohe Bay can be very fun for military, because there are really beautiful homes around the bay and the prices are a little lower than Kailua.
+Shopping for a home around Kaneohe Bay can a wise move for military gamilies, because there are really beautiful homes around the bay and the prices are a little lower than Kailua.
 Also you can get a much larger lot out in the country, the Northern end of Kaneohe, in neighborhoods like Ahuimanu, Punaluu, Lulani Ocean, and Haiku Village.